Seeking new experiences is normal for young people, even if this sometimes involves thrill seeking or getting involved in risky behaviour.

 Why do they do it?

 The parts of the brain that handle planning and impulse control don’t completely mature until the age of about 25.
-This means young people are more likely to make quick decisions without thinking through the consequences.
+This means young people are more likely to make impulsive decisions without thinking through the consequences.

 Of course, young people often base their decisions to get involved in potentially risky behaviours and activities on peer pressure and a desire to fit with a group.
 Risk taking among teenagers doubles when peers are around/involved.